12 Best Helpdesk Software in 2026

 Pricing: No free plan.
 Front simplified to three tiers in 2026: Starter at $25/seat (single channel, 10-seat cap), Professional at $65/seat, and Enterprise at $105/seat, where most AI is included.
 Below Enterprise, AI features like Copilot and Smart QA are add-ons (roughly $20/seat each), and Autopilot resolutions run about $0.89 each.
 Confirm at front.com.

-Where it falls short: It is inbox-centric rather than a full service desk, so deep ITSM (change, problem, asset management) is not what it is for.
+Where it falls short: It is inbox-centric rather than a full-service desk, so deep ITSM (change, problem, and asset management) is not what it is for.
 The automation and AI are lighter than the dedicated AI platforms on this list, and the Starter tier is intentionally limited enough that most teams upgrade quickly.

 11. HaloITSM